Ozone Solar.R Wind Temp Month Day

 model-plot

-If instead we were to change the input data, since all steps depend on it, we expect all steps to be rerun.
+Once we change the input data parameter from the data step, since all other steps depend on it, we expect all steps to be rerun.

 pip